When to visit the vet?

 Prevention

-The preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of arteriosclerosis in dogs focuses on a healthy lifestyle and regular veterinary check-ups.
+PreventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of arteriosclerosis in dogs focuses on a healthy lifestyle and regular veterinary checkups.
 A balanced diet rich in healthy fats, fiber, and antioxidants can help reduce the risk.
-Avoid excessive amounts of saturated fats and ensure an adequate supply of essential fatty acids.
+Avoid excessive amounts of saturated fats and ensure adequate supply of essential fatty acids.

 Regular exercise is crucial to maintaining a healthy weight and promoting cardiovascular health.
 An active lifestyle can help regulate metabolism and reduce the risk of overweight and related diseases.

-Regular veterinary examinations are important to monitor the dog’s general health and respond to potential problems early.
-Blood tests can help monitor fat metabolism and respond to abnormalities early.
+Regular veterinary examinations are important to monitor the dog’s overall health and respond early to potential problems.
+Blood tests can help monitor lipid metabolism and respond early to abnormalities.

 In addition, dietary supplements containing omega-3 fatty acids and antioxidants can help reduce inflammations and support the health of blood vessels.
 However, these should always be administered in consultation with a veterinarian to ensure safe and effective use.